Impact

 Risk and Exploitability

 The CVSS score of 8.8 indicates high severity.
-The EPSS score is not provided, and the vulnerability is not listed in the CISA KEV catalog, suggesting limited publicly known exploitation.
+The EPSS score of < 1% shows a very low but non‑zero likelihood of exploitation in the wild, and the vulnerability is not listed in the CISA KEV catalog.
 It is inferred that the attack vector is remote, leveraging the plugin’s handling of serialized data—likely via HTTP requests that deliver unchecked payloads.
 Exploitation would require the attacker to supply crafted serialized input to the plugin, which will be processed without proper validation.

 OpenCVE Enrichment